 Worldwide, only 20% of the workforce is engaged (Gallup, 2021).
-In the current political, social and economic context that has developed over the last decades and has been described as the VUCA (volatile, uncertain, complex and ambiguous) world, leaders would be wise to create healthy places to work-places that contribute to, and reinforce adaptive functioning.
-The best places to work can be described as "authentizotic"-derived from the Greek words authenteekos and zoteekos.
-An organization that is authentic inspires employees through the integrity of its vision, mission, values, culture and structure.
+In the current political, social, and economic context that has developed over the last decades and has been described as the VUCA (volatile, uncertain, complex and ambiguous) world, leaders would be wise to create healthy places to work-places that contribute to, and reinforce adaptive functioning.
+The best places to work can be described as organization that is authentic inspires employees through the integrity of its vision, mission, values, culture, and structure.
 Zoteekos, meaning "vital to life", when applied to an organizational context implies that people are invigorated by their workplace and find in it a sense of balance and completeness.
 We describe 12 patterns that differentiate authentizotic organizations from more run-of-the-mill places of work.
 While sceptics may find the idea utopian, it argues that now more than ever leaders would do well to imbue their organizations with authentizotic qualities and concludes with a checklist to help the reader identify authentizotic characteristics in their own workplace.